-Level one ensemble specializing in rehearsal, study, and performance of appropriate literature for combinations of percussion instruments.
-Additional rehearsals performance activities are required.
+Level one ensemble specializing in rehearsal, study, and performance of appropriate literature for combinations of Additional rehearsals percussion instruments. performance activities are required.
 Prerequisite: permission of instructor.
 (F,S) Repeatable (2)

 MUS 125 Piano Class for Non-Majors 1(0-2)